QinJingLab/GRNIToolS/README.md

 # GRNIToolS
 Gene Regulatory Network Tools Selector.
+GRNIToolS is divided into two parts, the R package section and the Python section.
+The specific details of the Python section can be found in GRNIToolS_DL.

 # Introduction